Dried Cherry Pistachio Scone – Buttery, flaky, and studded with dried cherries and crunchy pistachios these scones are full of flavor.

 - 1 large egg

 - 1 cup dried cherries chopped

 - 1 cup pistachios chopped (plain or roasted pistachio will be good in this recipe.
 I used a roasted and salted variety for this recipe.)Glaze optional -

 - Heat oven to 400 degrees.

-- Cut in butter until mixture has large pea sized crumbles.
+- Cut in butter until mixture has large pea-sized crumbles.
 Or, if you're butter is frozen grate it on the large-hole side of a cheese grater.
-Then, simple stir the butter into flour.
+Then, simply stir the butter into the flour.

 - In a small bowl, stir together yogurt and egg.
 Add to dry ingredients.

 - Carefully stir in dried cherries and pistachios.